-The only redeeming factor in Er Yue Hua Kai 老九门番外之二月花开 is Lay Zhang Yixing and for very superficial reasons at that, one that stems from my newfound appreciation for EXO years after their debut.
+The only redeeming factor in The Mystic Nine Spinoff: Er Yue Hua Kai 老九门番外之二月花开 is Lay Zhang Yixing and for very superficial reasons at that, one that stems from my newfound appreciation for EXO years after their debut.
 Even then, the web movie at an hour and thirty minutes short is needlessly long and any more would have been overkill to say the least.

 It begins when Er Yue Hong (Zhang Yixing Lay) and Ji An (He Yu Jun) spar in the dead of the night until they come across corpses on the ground and another one at the bottom of a well.